deeporiginbio/deeporigin-client/docs/how-to/variables.md

 !!! warning "Only on ComputeBenches"
-    This functionality only works on Deep Origin ComputeBenches.
+    This functionality is meant to only function on Deep Origin ComputeBenches.